bbauska/W3Cx-3of5/README.md

 <!------------------------------------------------------------------------------------------------>
 <p align="center">
 <img src="./images/image094.jpeg?raw=true"
+   width="65%"
    alt="Snaphot of a video frame showing a cue containing the class 'myclass'.
-Browsers that support ::cue CSS should make it red" width="65%">
+Browsers that support ::cue CSS should make it red." />
 &nbsp;
 <br/>